ryangiordano/kiosk-seed/README.md

 ### Out of the box

 #### skeleton.css
-We use [skeleton.css]('http://getskeleton.com/') for super-lightweight responsive scaffolding, in case we need to update our kiosk to large format devices and screens.
+[skeleton.css]('http://getskeleton.com/') for super-lightweight responsive scaffolding, in case we need to update our kiosk to large format devices and screens.

 #### jQuery
-We use [jQuery]('https://jquery.com/'),jQuery-ui and jQuery-validate for form validation and UI effects like modals.
+[jQuery]('https://jquery.com/'), jQuery-ui and jQuery-validate for form validation and UI effects like modals.

 #### Green Sock
 [Green Sock](https://greensock.com/) for creating complex and fast animations and UI interactions.

 #### highcharts
 [highcharts](http://www.highcharts.com/docs) for use with our financial calculators.

+### Illustrator Templates
+In the "resources" folder.

+### Fonts
+[Online Font Converter](https://onlinefontconverter.com/) will take your font files, convert them to all the necessary formats (woff, ttf, svg, etc) and create a CSS file assigning them to font family for you.